psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 SHOCKING GUN ACCIDENT NEAR LYMINGTON.
 INQUEST AT WALHAMPTON.

 The County Coroner (Mr. B. Harfield) held an inquest on Thursday afternoon, at the Waggon and Horses, Walhampton, in connection with a tragic calamity that took place there at mid-day Tuesday, when Henry Card, aged 31, of Snook's Farm, a gamekeeper in the employ of Mr. J. P. Heseltine, shot himself whilst attempting to show how Lieut.
-Hantheough might have done so.
+Hambrough might have done so.
 On assembling the jury inspected the low-roofed tap-room in which the tragedy occurred, the ceiling of which showed a cluster of shot-marks, and some hair where the charge had scattered after striking the deceased.
 From the inn they proceeded to deceased's home, a secluded country homestead, about a mile off, to view the body.
 The inquest commenced sitting at quarter-past four, first witness called being Dr. Rendell, who deposed that he was on that side of the water about ten minutes to twelve, and was asked to go to the Waggon and Horses.
 On his arrival he entered the tap-room, and found the deceased lying INSENSIBLE ON THE FLOOR, lying on his left side with his face downwards. and surrounded by pools of blood and scattered brains.
 An examination of his head showed an irregular lacerated wound about two inches in diameter, situated at the upper part of the back of the head, rather inclined to the right side, from which brain matter was exuding and hemorrhage occurring.
 He did all he could for him by endeavouring to atop the haemorrhage by pressure, but he gradually became more insensible and eventually comatosed, and died about two hours afterwards; he had no other marks of injury observable.
 In his opinion the wound was a gunshot one.
 He considered the case hopeless from the first.

 James Geary, of Waterman's Farm, stated that at about 11 o'clock on Tuesday morning, whilst he was working in the field the deceased spoke to him.
 They had a little conversation about his birds, when the deceased looked to the railway line and said "What a lot people going down the line; I wonder what's up."
 At the same time he unlocked his gun, a breechloader, apparently, as I thought, to take the cartridges out, but, drawing my attention to the people going down the line, I did not take notice whether he took the cartridges out or not.
 A few minutes afterwards, deceased left him and went across the field in the direction the Lymington ferry.
 He noticed nothing unusual in his manner.